RayDR/ProjectZomboidServerAdminTools/README.md

 Multilingual | [🇺🇸 English](#-english) | [🇪🇸 Español](#-español)

----

 ## 🇺🇸 English

 ### Overview

 Project Zomboid WebAdmin is a web-based management tool for Project Zomboid servers.
-It provides real-time access to players, logs, server status, INI config edition, and remote server control (restart, backup, update).
+It provides real-time access to connected players, error/server logs, INI config editor, remote control, and messaging capabilities.

 This repository contains:

-- `/backend`: Node.js Express API for server-side interaction
+- `/backend`: Node.js (TypeScript) API for server-side interaction
-- `/frontend`: Vite + React interface to control the server
+- `/frontend`: React + Vite interface to manage the server in real time

 ---

 ### 📦 Requirements

+To run the panel, make sure you have:

-- Unix-based system
+- Unix-based system (Linux or macOS)
-- Node.js v18+
+- Node.js v18+ and npm
-- SQLite3
+- SQLite3 (for optional user authentication)
 - Bash-compatible shell
-- A running Project Zomboid server with admin scripts
+- A running **Project Zomboid server** with:
+  - RCON enabled
+  - INI config access
+  - Admin control scripts
+- `steamcmd` installed and accessible for updates
+- Proper `.env` configuration file for the backend
+- (Optional) `mcrcon` installed if you want to manually test RCON

+📌 Windows support is not available yet but is planned for a future release.

 ---